-In this section of the article, we will discuss the necessity of a business analyst and will try to understand the typical role played by a business analyst within a project / an organization.
+In this section of the article, we will discuss the necessity of a business analyst and will try to understand the typical role played by a business analyst within a project/organization.

 A business analyst plays a crucial role at the beginning of an IT project.
-When the requirements are translated to the developers and design team, a business analyst will make sure that the requirements are explained clearly.
+When the requirements are translated to the developers and design team, a business analyst will explain the requirements clearly.
 Further, they work closely with the technical leads and Project managers to make sure that the requirements are properly interpreted and executed as per the agreement.

-In general, if it is a large scale organization, we get to observe an on-shore business analyst and off-shore business analyst, primarily responsible for building an effective communication channel between the stakeholders and the development team.
+In general, if it is a large-scale organization, we get to observe an on-shore business analyst and an off-shore business analyst, primarily responsible for building an effective communication channel between the stakeholders and the development team.